-Differences in crop duration and yield potential (Saxena, 1987) are known to contribute to the seed yield under both drought and salinity stress, and the removal of these effects from seed yield under stress provides a reliable measure of stress tolerance per se (Vadez et al., 2007).
-Similar escape mechanism is also expected with heat, since the temperature increased linearly during the late planting period and all the short-duration genotypes could start flowering and filling seeds even before the temperatures increased to critical levels (Saxena, 1987).
-Previous work related to drought has shown that the residual yield remaining unexplained after removal of effects due to drought escape (early flowering) and vield potential (optimally irrigated vield) of a genotype gave a good indication of the true drought tolerance of that genotype (Bidinger et al., 1987; Saxena, 1987; Saxena, 2003; Vadez et al., 2007; Krishnamurthy et al., 2010).
+Differences in crop duration and yield potential (Saxena et al., 1987) are known to contribute to the seed yield under both drought and salinity stress and the removal of these effects from seed yield under stress provides a reliable measure of stress tolerance per se (Vadez et al., 2007).
+Similar escape mechanism is also expected with heat.
+Since the temperature increased linearly during the late planting period and all the short-duration genotypes could start flowering and filling seeds even before the temperatures increased to critical levels (Saxena et al., 1987).
+Previous work related to drought has shown that the residual yield remaining unexplained after removal of effects due to drought escape (early flowering) and yield potential (optimally irrigated yield) of a genotype gave a good indication of the true drought tolerance of that genotype (Bidinger et al., 1987; Saxena et al., 1987; Saxena, 2003; Vadez et al., 2007; Krishnamurthy et al. 2010).
 These residuals were calculated using the multiple regression approach of Bidinger et al. (1987).
-This approach considers grain yield under drought stress condition (Y_s) as a function of yield potential (Y_p) , time to 50% flowering (F) and a drought tolerance index (DTI), such that the yield of a genotype can be expressed as follows:
+This approach considers grain yield under drought stress condition (Ys) as a function of yield potential (Yp), time to 50% flowering (F), and a drought tolerance index (DTI) such that the yield of a genotype can be expressed as follows:

-$$Y{\rm si} = a + bY{\rm p} + cF_i + \rm{DTI}i + E,$$
+$$Y{si} = a + bY_p + cF_i + DTI_i + E,$$

-where E is random error with zero mean and variance σ .
-The DTI was calculated as the difference between the actual and estimated yields under stress upon the standard error of the estimated yield (σ).
-For this multiple regression, 50% flowering (F_i) under stress for every individual plot and yield potential (Y_p) arithmetic mean across the three replications were considered.
+where E is random error with zero mean and variance $\sigma$ .
+The Drought Tolerance Index (DTI), was calculated as the difference between the actual and estimated yields under stress upon the standard error of the estimated yield ( $\sigma$ ).
+For this multiple regression, 50% flowering ( $F_i$ ) under stress for every individual plot, and for yield potential ( $Y_p$ ) arithmetic mean across the three replications were considered.
 Similar approach was adopted for estimating HTI, as flowering time and yield potential are expected to determine the yields of genotypes that are limited by heat stress.